 That’s where technical setup, also called on-site optimization, comes in.
 It ensures that your website and pages allow Google to scan and index them without any problems.
 The most important factors affecting it include:

 Search engines crawl sites just like you would.
 They follow links.
 Search engine crawlers land on a page and use links to find other content to analyze.
 But as you’ve seen above, they cannot see images.
 So, set the navigation and links as text-only.

 Search engines don’t like reading lengthy strings of words with complex structure.
 So, if possible, keep your URLs short.
 Set them up to include as little beyond the main keyword for which you want to optimize the page, as possible.

-Search engines, use the load time — the time it takes for a user to be able to read the page — as an indicator of quality.
+Search engines use the load time — the time it takes for a user to be able to read the page — as an indicator of quality.
 Many website elements can affect it.
 Image size, for example.
-Use Google’s Page Speed Insights Tool for suggestions how to improve your pages.
+Use Google’s Page Speed Insights Tool for suggestions on how to improve your pages.

 A dead link sends a visitor to a nonexistent page.
 A broken redirect points to a resource that might no longer be there.
 Both provide poor user experience but also, prevent search engines from indexing your content.

 A sitemap is a simple file that lists all URLs on your site.
 Search engines use it to identify what pages to crawl and index.
 A robots.txt file, on the other hand, tells search engines what content not to index (for example, specific policy pages you don’t want to appear in search.)
 Create both to speed up crawling and indexing of your content.

 Pages containing identical or quite similar content confuse search engines.
 They often find it to be nearly impossible to display any of those pages at all.
 If search engines do find them, your website can be penalized.
 For that reason, search engines consider duplicate content as a negative factor.